 Anti-patterns, or how to break your balenaOS devices

-As you are building your application and preparing for production, there are a number of things to keep in mind that can cause problems on a device.
+As you are building your fleet and preparing for production, there are a number of things to keep in mind that can cause problems on a device.
 Many of these items may seem obvious or even desired, but often cause more trouble than they are worth.

 One of the biggest causes of issues during deployment is either a misconfigured local network or otherwise a network that does not adhere to the balenaOS networking requirements.

 Connectivity dependent on container (e.g. kernel module for wifi dongle, or udev rule for modem)

 Since there can be cases where containers fail to start, having any networking configuration depend on those containers without a fallback is generally discouraged.
 Using a project like wifi-connect can help configure the networking stack after launch, but devices should be connected as reliably as possible at boot.

 Iptables rules that block supervisor/VPN traffic

 It is enticing to use custom iptables rules to filter traffic, to limit the surface of the API.
 Those rules combined with host networking however can prevent the supervisor or VPN from successfully connecting to balenaCloud, and therefore should be treated with caution.
 For a full list of networking requirements, consult this document.

 Manually changing the system clock, or blocking NTP requests